This is a quick and dirty post. Have fun.

 “Good horror stories make us look at our reflections in dark distorting mirrors, where we glimpse things that disturb us, things that we did not really want to look at.
 Horror looks into the shadows of the human soul, at the fears and rages that live within us all.”–GRRM

-I am proposing that there was never an actual second moon, but rather when in-story we get a mirror reflection of a moon and it is blooded, that is when a dragon will enter.
+I am proposing that there was never an actual second moon, but rather when in-story we get a mirror reflection of a moon and it is blooded, that is when a dragon will enter, which is connected to Bran and why is is watching the phases of the moon in his final ADWD chapter.
 This is something I mentioned other places as well.
 When you get “blood on the mirrors” a portal/doorway opens, and there is a birth/berth of dragons.
 This is the liminal space between realms.
 A sensitive threshold.
 This call for ‘king’s blood‘ and ‘only death pays for life‘ is only spoken by the fire elementals in ASIOAF.